openstack-archive/sahara-specs/specs/kilo/add-more-cdh-services.rst

 * Add process names of the service in some places.
 * Add service or process configuration, and network ports to open.
 * Add service validation.
-* Moidify some util methods, like get_service, to meet more services.
+* Modify some utils methods, like get_service, to meet more services.
 * Some other changes for a few specific services if needed.

 Alternatives